Should I Wait To Get A Reverse Mortgage Loan?

 Many people think that they should wait until they’re older before getting a reverse mortgage loan because, generally, you can get a little more money as you get older.
 But let’s look at the factors that determine when is the best time.
 The reverse mortgage loan-to-value, or “principal limit factor” as we call it, is based on three factors:

 - Your date of birth

 The more valuable your home, the more money you’ll receive.
 So a lot of people say, “Well, the best thing to do is to wait until I’m older, and my house is worth more because then I’ll get more money.”
 The fact is that it doesn’t make sense in the way that you look at scenarios when it comes to your long-term retirement planning.

 A reverse mortgage loan will allow you to take out more money the older you are.
 The amount of your reverse mortgage proceeds increases by about 1% each year.

 The lower the current interest rates are, the more money available to you.
 The higher the interest rates are, the less money you will be able to take out.

 Lastly, let’s look at the impact of interest rates.
-Right now we’re in a time of historically low interest rates.
+Right now, we’re in a time of historically low-interest rates.
 Many financial analysts and economists believe it’s far more likely that future rates will go up, not down.
-They might stay low for a long period of time, and that’s great, but that insures you that you will get the most available money from your home’s value.
+They might stay low for an extended period, and that’s great, but that ensures you that you will get the most available money from your home’s value.

-So the bottom line is that in most cases, it doesn’t’ really pay to wait.
-You should look at your individual situation.
+So the bottom line is that in most cases, it doesn’t’ pay to wait.
+You should look at your situation.
 Our loan specialists are here to help.

 Video by: Harlan Accola, National Reverse Mortgage Director, NMLS#277693 with Fairway Independent Mortgage Corporation.